-Project Dissertation submission
+Dissertation submission

-You should submit two electronic versions of your project dissertation by the deadline:

-12.30pm on Tuesday 29th April 2025.

-Submission Assignments are in the PDN Project Dissertation Submission section of the Common Courses Moodle page.
+You should submit two electronic versions of your dissertation by 12.30pm on Tuesday 23rd April 2024\.
+Submission Assignments are in the PDN Project Dissertation Submission section of the common course Moodle page.

 You must submit one complete version of your dissertation in pdf format and one that can be opened in Microsoft Word for the Turnitin assignment.
 If you do not use Word, your application should offer the choice of "Save As: .rtf or .txt".
 This will be sufficient to confirm the word count and check for plagiarism.
 The file size limit for the Word submission is 100MB as this is the Turnitin restriction.
 The file name for the 2 electronic copies should be your unique identifier (this will be given to you in late Lent term).
 The examiners may deduct marks for late submission other than in exceptional circumstances.
 All dissertations will be checked for plagiarism (see section 16) and word count.
-We aspire to retain a copy of all dissertations for reference by our academics and future students.
-We will explain further and seek your permission to add your dissertation to our repository at the point of submission.
+Dissertations are retained for viewing by future students.
+Please email part2@pdn.cam.ac.uk to opt out if you wish.

-Students may self-certify for a small extension of up to three days in PDN part II.
+\Students may self-certify for a small extension of up to three days in PDN part II.
 Details of how to obtain an extension will be communicated via email and Moodle by the end of Lent term.